Kaos599/PropertyLoop/real_estate_chatbot/README.md

-# Real Estate Assistant Chatbot
+# Real Estate Assistant Chatbot for PropertyLoop

 ## Overview
 This multi-agent chatbot system is designed to help users with property issues and tenancy questions.
 The system incorporates image analysis and text-based responses to provide comprehensive real estate assistance.